-Career Pathway Professional Development

-Center (CP PDC)- In PY'20, TWC re-procured the Career Pathway Professional Development Center (CPPDC) with the goal of improving program effectiveness and quality across the AEL system for all career pathway models.
+Career Pathway Professional Development Center-In PY'20, TWC re-procured the Career Pathway Professional Development Center (CPPDC) with the goal of improving program effectiveness and quality across the AEL system for all career pathway models.
 The \$750,000 grant was awarded to Region 6 Educational Service Center to support quality career pathway models through PD for AEL teachers and staff and to support integration across WIOA programs that serve priority populations through stakeholder group cross-training that enhances employment and postsecondary outcomes.
 CPPDC provides research-based PD on the following core AEL career pathway services:

-- Integrated Education and Training (IET) - Services to English Language Learners (ELL) who are Internationally Trained Professionals - Workplace Literacy and employer engagement - Corrections and re-entry services for justiceinvolved individuals webinars presented by national trainers on designing, developing, and implementing the IET model.
-CPPDC holds an annual statewide Career Pathway Symposium and in May 2022 presented a three-day, three-track symposium, with I2 hours of focused content on each of the following topics with state and national subject matter experts:
+- Integrated Education and Training (IET) - Services to English Language Learners (ELL) who are Internationally Trained Professionals - Workplace Literacy and employer engagement - Corrections and re-entry services for justice-involved individuals

+In PY'21, CPPDC hosted seven PD events with an attendance of 536 participants receiving 650 PD hours.
+Services focused on IET through statewide webinars presented by national trainers on designing, developing, and implementing the IET model.
+CPPDC holds an annual statewide Career Pathway Symposium and in May 2022 presented a three-day, three-track symposium, with 12 hours of focused content on each of the following topics with state and national subject matter experts: